Kafka-In-Action-Book/Kafka-In-Action-Source-Code/KafkaInAction_Chapter1/README.md

 ### Code by Chapter

-All the code from the book can be found in the project corresponding to the chapter.
+Most of the code from the book can be found in the project corresponding to the chapter.
+Some code has been moved to other chapters in order to reduce the number of replication of related classes.

 ### Running the examples

-All example programs can be run from within an IDE or from the command line.
+Most of the example programs can be run from within an IDE or from the command line.
 Make sure that your ZooKeeper and Kafka Brokers are up and running before you can run any of the examples.

 The examples will usually write out to topics and print to the console.